Saturday 18 July 2020

-A full day guided walk as part of a small group of no more than six people plus your guide along Derwent Edge and over other hills surrounding the beautiful Ladybower reservoir.
-Throughout the day, your friendly, professional guide will share with you a wealth of knowledge about the local history, folklore, geology, wildlife and plantlife.
-This is one of our favorite walks!
+A guided walk as part of a small group of no more than six people plus your guide along Derwent Edge and over other hills surrounding the beautiful Ladybower Reservoir.

-The Derwent Edge and Hills around Ladybower walk is a hilly walk of about 11 miles/17km.
-There is a total of around 750 metres of ascent spread out throughout the day.
-Paths can be slippery and rough.
+The Derwent Edge and Hills around Ladybower walk is about 9.3 miles/15km with approx 650 metres of ascent.
+Paths can be slippery and rough in a few places.

 If you would like to stay locally the night before or after this walk, the village of Bamford is nearby.